-- Deletes the snapshot image from the storage array. - Releases the reserved capacity for reuse within the snapshot group or snapshot consistency group. - Disables all the associated snapshot volumes that exist for the deleted snapshot image. - From a snapshot consistency group deletion, moves any member volume associated with the deleted snapshot image to a Stopped state. - = Manage snapshot consistency groups - = Add member volume to a snapshot consistency group :experimental: :icons: font :relative_path: ./sm-storage/ :imagesdir: /tmp/d20240212-7976-wmsuyj/source/./sm-storage/../media/
+- Deletes the snapshot image from the storage array. - Releases the reserved capacity for reuse within the snapshot group or snapshot consistency group. - Disables all the associated snapshot volumes that exist for the deleted snapshot image. - From a snapshot consistency group deletion, moves any member volume associated with the deleted snapshot image to a Stopped state. - = Manage snapshot consistency groups - = Add member volume to a snapshot consistency group - :experimental: - :icons: font - :relative path: ./sm-storage/ - :imagesdir: /tmp/d20240212-8209-147jszb/source/./sm-settings/../media/